MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/activating-a-manually-provisioned-application.md

     On the **Start** menu, select **All Programs**, **Microsoft Lync Server 2013**, and then click **Lync Server Management Shell**.

 2. In Lync Server Management Shell, run the following PowerShell cmdlet.
-It is assumed that you have already run the **New-CsTrustedApplication** cmdlet.
+It's assumed that you have already run the **New-CsTrustedApplication** cmdlet.

     $a = Get-CsTrustedApplication -identity "client.contoso.com/urn:application:ucmasampleapplication"